psanse/BBEWC/bin/readme.txt

-In this release fo BBECW, only he vertex ordering from the literature *DEG-SORT* (based on vertex degree) is considered.
+In this release of BBECW only the vertex ordering from the literature *DEG-SORT* (based on vertex degree) is considered.
 When the graphs are large or massive, the current implementation of DEG-SORT can take too much time (use sorting parameter 0 for these cases).

 The current release of BBECW is limited compared with the published paper; it does not use a strong initial heuristic to determine an initial lower bound and only works with integer weights.
 Thus, the reported results in the above referred paper may vary slightly.